Agro (puppet): Television appearances

 Agro has also appeared on a number of Australian telethons, particularly those that raise money for the Royal Children's Hospital, Brisbane.
 Agro has also occasionally appeared as a panel member on the Channel Seven Perth Telethon, but usually after 10 p.m.

 Pantomimes

-Agro appeared in the following pantomimes which were written and produced by Dunn with Brett Davidson:
+Agro appeared in the following televised pantomimes which were written and produced by Dunn with Brett Davidson: